 What is 3.5 Essay Format?

 The 3.5 essay format is a common homework assignment for students from elementary school all the way to high school.
 Most essays focus on a theme, such as why homework helps students, or why bullying is wrong.
 These essays, being only five paragraphs in length, are fairly short and easy to compose.
-This essay format is a favorite of English teachers, and are often used for essay tests.
+This essay format is a favorite of English teachers and is often used for essay tests.

 “The best place for a summer family vacation is Cooperstown because of the rural scenery, the educational attractions and the Baseball Hall of Fame.”

-The following three body paragraphs focus on the three points made in the thesis statement; in this case, the scenery, attractions and Baseball Hall of Fame.
+The following three body paragraphs focus on the three points made in the thesis statement; in this case, the scenery, attractions, and the Baseball Hall of Fame.
 After these three points have been made, the conclusion summarizes the essay.
 Most 3.5 essays are short in length and very concise.
 Many people have a tendency to repeat the same information over and over - try to avoid being repetitive in making your point.

 How to Write a 3.5 Essay